 While the blazing sun might be troublesome for many, it is the exact opposite in Pottery Square.
 Amidst the scattered temples and cultural monuments, lies Bhaktapur Pottery Square.
 Here, each pot is handmade and traditionally spun and then set out to dry in the sun.
 When in Pottery Square, you’ll find hard-working individuals placed proudly beside their works of art, hoping a passerby will buy one of their pots.
 The rows of identically made red pots, sitting in perfect disorder is an aesthetic sight for everyone and quite tempting to buy for little ones as a “Nepali Piggy Bank”.

 For those who love history or ancient art, another place to put on your list of destinations is the National Art Gallery.
 Located on the western end of the 55 Window Palace, the National Art Gallery displays beautifully detailed manuscripts, paintings and stone art; some even dating back to the 12th century.

 5. Thangka Art

-Even though the art at National Art Gallery isn’t for sale, the Thangka art of Bhaktapur sure is!
-The enchanting works of art depict the life of Lord Buddha and serve as attractive pieces on just about any wall and are also great for a souvenir to both art lovers and followers of Buddhism.
+The enchanting works of art available in the Bhaktapur Durbar area depict the life of Lord Buddha and serve as attractive pieces on any wall and are also great for a souvenir to both art lovers and followers of Buddhism.